Maskot/ Maskot/Getty images

 This year began with a massive winter storm that left more than 4 million Texans without electricity for several days.
 As Texas prepares for another winter, many wonder how they can save on their energy bills as they adjust their thermostat and bump up the heat.
 According to the EIA, more than half of the average household’s annual energy use goes towards heating and air conditioning.

-So, how should Texans (and energy consumers across the country) set their thermostats this winter to avoid high electricity bills?
+So, how should Texans (and energy consumers across the country) set their thermostats this fall and winter to avoid high electricity bills?
 And how should they adjust them come springtime?
 Here’s what you need to know.

 Setting your thermostat